Cuboctaedro/dimitriadis/src/works/private-spaces.md

   - url: images/private-spaces-05.jpg
     title:
 installations:
-  - url: images/private-spaces-ex-01.jpg
+  - url: images/private-spaces-ex-02.jpg
     title: '"Technologies of the Self", a retrospective of the artist’s most important photographic series from 1995–2015, curated by Barbara Piwowarska, Galeria Studio, Warsaw, 2015'
-  - url: images/private-spaces-ex-02.jpg
+  - url: images/private-spaces-ex-01.jpg
     title: '"Technologies of the Self", a retrospective of the artist’s most important photographic series from 1995–2015, curated by Barbara Piwowarska, Galeria Studio, Warsaw, 2015'
 ---
-*Technologies of the Self*, a retrospective of the artist’s most important photographic series from 1995–2015, curated by Barbara Piwowarska, Galeria Studio, Warsaw, 2015
+**Installation view:**  *Technologies of the Self*, a retrospective of the artist’s most important photographic series from 1995–2015, curated by Barbara Piwowarska, Galeria Studio, Warsaw, 2015